CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"bashing": 12,        // Bashing damage caused by using it as a melee weapon "cutting": 0,         // Cutting damage caused by using it as a melee weapon "to_hit": 3,          // To-hit bonus if using it as a melee weapon "max_charges": 75,    // Maximum charges tool can hold "initial_charges": 75, // Charges when spawned "rand_charges: [10, 15, 25], // Randomize the charges when spawned.
+"bashing": 12,        // Bashing damage caused by using it as a melee weapon "cutting": 0,         // Cutting damage caused by using it as a melee weapon "to_hit": 3,          // To-hit bonus if using it as a melee weapon "turns_per_charge": 20, // Charges consumed over time, deprecated in favor of power_draw "use_action": [ "firestarter" ] // Action performed when tool is used, see special definition below
+// Only TOOL type items may define the following fields:
+"ammo": [ "NULL" ],        // Ammo types used for reloading "charge_factor": 5,        // this tool uses charge_factor charges for every charge required in a recipe; intended for tools that have a "sub" field but use a different ammo that the original tool
+"charges_per_use": 1,      // Charges consumed per tool use
+"initial_charges": 75,     // Charges when spawned
+"max_charges": 75,         // Maximum charges tool can hold
+"rand_charges: [10, 15, 25], // Randomize the charges when spawned.
 This example has a 50% chance of rng(10, 15) charges and a 50% chance of rng(15, 25) (The endpoints are included)
-"sub": "hotplate",    // optional; this tool has the same functions as another tool "charge_factor": 5,   // this tool uses charge_factor charges for every charge required in a recipe; intended for tools that have a "sub" field but use a different ammo that the original tool
-"charges_per_use": 1, // Charges consumed per tool use
-"turns_per_charge": 20, // Charges consumed over time, deprecated in favor of power_draw
 "power_draw": 50,          // Energy consumption rate in mW
-"ammo": [ "NULL" ],       // Ammo types used for reloading "revert_to": "torch_done", // Transforms into item when charges are expended "use_action": [ "firestarter" ] // Action performed when tool is used, see special definition below
+"revert_to": "torch_done", // Transforms into item when charges are expended "sub": "hotplate",         // optional; this tool has the same functions as another tool
 ```

 ### Seed Data